Chair: Enrico Serafini

 This has led to an overlapping of rules that are not easy to read, to which are added the circulars of the Privacy Guarantor who intervenes with clarifications and specific provisions.

-In the light of this scenario, it would be appropriate to revisit the current legislation, with regard to the CRO sector, reaching an organic map of the provisions to follow, in a clear and complete way.
+In the light of this panorama, it would be appropriate to revisit the current legislation, with regard to our sector, reaching an organic map of the provisions to follow, in a clear and complete way.

 In the course of the study work it will be useful to address some issues of particular interest that will emerge, such as, for example: